axos88/optics-rs/README.md

 [![License](https://img.shields.io/crates/l/optics.svg)](https://github.com/axos88/optics-rs/blob/main/LICENSE)

 ## Summary
 `optics` is a set of **composable, type-safe tools** for accessing, transforming, and navigating data structures.
+It allows to separate navigation and performing operations on the data structures.
+Using optics a function is even able to perform a operations on otherwise opaque data structures.
-It takes inspiration from the optics concepts you'd find in functional languages like Haskell — but it’s designed by someone who does not have a complete grasp on type theory or Van Laarhoven/profunctor lenses.

-It tries to mimic similar functionality within the constraints of Rust’s type system without higher-kinded types.
+It takes inspiration from the optics concepts you'd find in functional languages like Haskell — but it’s not an implementatiton following strict type theory or Van Laarhoven/profunctor lenses, but it tries to mimic similar functionality within the constraints of Rust’s type system without higher-kinded types.

 The goal was simple: